thephez/readme-dash-core/export/markdown/core-guide-wallets-wallet-programs.md

 To increase security, private keys can be generated and stored by a separate wallet program operating in a more secure environment.
 These signing-only wallets work in conjunction with a networked wallet which interacts with the peer-to-peer network.

-Signing-only wallets programs typically use deterministic key creation (described in a later subsection) to create parent private and public keys which can create child private and public keys.
+Signing-only wallets programs typically use deterministic key creation (described in a [later subsection](core-guide-wallets-wallet-files#section-hierarchical-deterministic-key-creation)) to create parent private and public keys which can create child private and public keys.

 ![Signing-Only Wallets](https://dash-docs.github.io/img/dev/en-wallets-signing-only.svg)

-When first run, the signing-only wallet creates a parent private key and transfers the corresponding parent public key to the networked wallet.
+When first run, the signing-only wallet creates a <<glossary:parent private key>> and transfers the corresponding <<glossary:parent public key>> to the networked wallet.

-The networked wallet uses the parent public key to derive child public keys, optionally helps distribute them, monitors for outputs spent to those public keys, creates unsigned transactions spending those outputs, and transfers the unsigned transactions to the signing-only wallet.
+The networked wallet uses the parent public key to derive each <<glossary:child public key>>, optionally helps distribute them, monitors for outputs spent to those public keys, creates unsigned transactions spending those outputs, and transfers the unsigned transactions to the signing-only wallet.

 Often, users are given a chance to review the unsigned transactions' details (particularly the output details) using the signing-only wallet.

-After the optional review step, the signing-only wallet uses the parent private key to derive the appropriate child private keys and signs the transactions, giving the signed transactions back to the networked wallet.
+After the optional review step, the signing-only wallet uses the parent private key to derive each appropriate <<glossary:child private key>> and signs the transactions, giving the signed transactions back to the networked wallet.

-The networked wallet then broadcasts the signed transactions to the peer-to-peer network.
+The networked wallet then broadcasts the signed transactions to the peer-to-peer <<glossary:network>>.

 The following subsections describe the two most common variants of signing-only wallets: offline wallets and hardware wallets.

 ## Offline Wallets

-Several full-service wallets programs will also operate as two separate wallets: one program instance acting as a signing-only wallet (often called an
-"offline wallet") and the other program instance acting as the networked wallet (often called an "online wallet" or "watching-only wallet").
+Several full-service wallets programs will also operate as two separate wallets: one program instance acting as a signing-only wallet (often called an "offline wallet") and the other program instance acting as the networked wallet (often called an "online wallet" or "watching-only wallet").

 The offline wallet is so named because it is intended to be run on a device which does not connect to any network, greatly reducing the number of attack vectors.
 If this is the case, it is usually up to the user to handle all data transfer using removable media such as USB drives.
 The user's workflow is something like: